mittushaji25/crypto-xrp-analysis/README.md

-# 📊 Crypto XRP Analysis
+# 📊 XRP Crypto Analysis

-A data-driven exploration of the XRP-USDT market using technical indicators, feature engineering, and machine learning workflows.
+Welcome to Crypto XRP Analysis — a project aimed at uncovering meaningful insights about the XRP cryptocurrency through data-driven techniques.
+This repository contains tools and notebooks that help analyze XRP price trends, correlations, and performance using Python.

 ## 🧠 Work Completed